Table of Contents

 Types of hospital privileges

-• Surgical privilege authorizes physicians to perform outpatient surgeries and to book the hospital or surgery center’s operating room.
+Surgical privileges: Permit physicians to perform outpatient surgeries and book operating rooms within the hospital or affiliated surgery center.

 Hospital privileges vs. hospital credentialing